fmdkdd/fmdkdd.github.com/_posts/2019-07-23-a-few-emacs-tricks.md

 form, so `ospl` assumes you use a single space, and avoids breaking after common acronyms, which makes it slightly more complex than it should be.

-**ADD GIF**

 ### Preview definitions when editing assembly

-Lately I'be been dabbling in 6502 assembly, and when navigating code, I often found the need to look at the definition for the label under point.
+Lately I've been dabbling in 6502 assembly, and when navigating code, I often found the need to look at the definition for the label under point.
 So I wrote an xref backend for assembly ([`xref-asm.el`][]), so that I could jump to the definition and back using the standard keybindings.
 But for most labels, I